madetech/handbook/roles/sfia/senior_user_researcher.md

 Below are examples of behaviours and responsibilities a person in this role might be expected to demonstrate.
 The list is provided for illustrative purposes only.

-- Supports the development of user research at MadeTech
+- Supports the development of user research at Made Tech
-- Represents Madetech in the wider UCD community through writing or speaking
+- Represents Made Tech in the wider UCD community through writing or speaking
 - Trustworthy, acts with integrity, openness and impartiality
 - Able to navigate and handle conflict within teams and with stakeholders
 - Can help colleagues understand how digital technology is changing user behaviour, and the challenges and opportunities for government services.